-- Gentle activities are encouraged after surgery, such as walking and you must sit upright. - You must avoid lifting heavy objects, not more than 5 pounds and you should not bend or twist your back excessively. - You should avoid strenuous activity or exercise until your surgeon permits you.
+- Gentle activities are encouraged after surgery, such as walking and sitting upright. - You must avoid lifting heavy objects, not more than 5 pounds and you should not bend or twist your back excessively. - You should avoid strenuous activity or exercise until your surgeon permits you.

-When to call your doctor
+When to call your surgeon

 There are several possible risks and complications that are related to all types of surgery.
 Although some of them do not happen often, we think that it is important for you to know them.

-Call your doctor if you have any of the following symptoms:
+Call your surgeon if you have any of the following symptoms:

-- Your incision becomes warm, red, you see pus or any drainage coming from it. - Any leaking (drainage) from the wound.
-For example, the bandage becomes wet from leaking from the wound and it needs to be changed. - Increasing pain, weakneess or numbness in your legs. - Trouble breathing. - Severe headache that will not go away. - Problems controlling your bowel movements or bladder (urine). - You have a fever (greater then 38°C/100.4°F). - You cannot drink fluids or keep them down. - You are having pain that is not relieved by the pain medications.
+Your incision becomes warm, red, you see pus or any drainage coming from it.

+Any leaking (drainage) from the wound.
+For example, the bandage becomes wet from leaking from the wound and it needs to be changed.

+Any new problems controlling your bowel movements or bladder (urine).

+You have a fever (greater than 38°C/100.4°F).

+You are having pain that is not relieved by the pain medications.

+Increasing pain, weakness or numbness in your legs.

+Severe headache that will not go away.

+You cannot drink fluids or keep them down.

+Trouble breathing.

+If you are not able to reach your surgeon, go to the closest Emergency Room.

+When to call your surgeon